AMartins87/games_exclusives/README.md

 ***Shopper Expectations***
 Ability to view and purchase games
-Easy to search and filter by category, name and price Can access their account and view order history, favourite games and change personal information Can contact the owner via simple contact form
+Easy to search and filter by category, name and price Can save a game into favourites
+Can access their account and view order history, favourite games and change personal information Can contact the owner via simple contact form
-Can leave rating or review
+Can leave, edit and delete their review
-Can save a game into favourites

 ***Website Expectations***
-Has links to Facebook and Instagram
+Has links to Facebook, Instagram and Twitter

 ***Web Admin Expectations***
 Can update, add or remove products
+Can delete shopper's reviews

 # **User Stories**